tonyp7/stdcontainers/README.md

 _stdcontainers_ follows naming conventions of the C++ stl containers when possible, making people feel instantly at home when using this library.

 _stdcontainers_ is simple, straightforward C99 making it very friendly with low level programs and where portability is needed.

+If you are working in a pure C environment, or you do not have access to the C++ STL for any reason, _stdcontainers_ allows you to work with high level containers with zero overhead cost.

 # Content